bazaarvoice/jolt/README.md

 [![Build Status](https://secure.travis-ci.org/bazaarvoice/jolt.png)](http://travis-ci.org/bazaarvoice/jolt)

 For the moment we have Cobertura configured in our poms.
-When we move to a proper open source CI build, this can go away.

     mvn cobertura:cobertura
     open jolt-core/target/site/cobertura/index.html

-Currently code coverage is at 89% line, and 81% branch.
+Currently, for the jolt-core artifact, code coverage is at 89% line, and 83% branch.

 ## <a name="Release_Notes"></a> Release Notes